MaxSkippGriff/scrapy-fun/README.md

 ## Running scraper

-To run the scraper, run the following command:
+To run the scraper, navigate to the directory containing scrapy.cfg and run the following command:

 ```scrapy crawl scrapelegislation -o <filename>.json```